 But it gets even better.
-According to the rules of story arc, you shouldn’t end a narrative without a resolution to the problem.
-It wouldn’t be sufficient, well-rounded, clear, amazing, appealing.
-Skam knows this all too well.
-It takes half a season for them to reciprocate the problem that the first half introduced.
-If you watch all four seasons like I did, then you’d notice this plot development, but you’d also notice something more?a common pattern in which Skam approaches the resolution?courage.
-Yeah, yeah, you might say, we all know it takes courage to face a difficult situation; a show doesn’t need to come across the sea to tell us that.
-But Skam approaches courage as a result of our solidarity?that feeling of belonging and mutual support one receives from being in a group.
-The show takes the theme of shame and claims that solidarity produces our courage to face it head-on.
-For example, and also for the sake of spoilers, let’s imagine that there’s a character on the show named Harald (because it has to be Norwegian).
-Harald struggles with drug addiction, and throughout the season his stigma affects the other characters on the show.
-He starts to feel guilty because of the situation.
-Harald retreats from his friends, his family, his school, all because he fears that he will constantly impact them with his addiction.
-But he decides to reach out to them for help.
-The next four episodes, Harald learns that he needs to face his drug addiction.
-Does he do it?
-Well, that’d be spoiling the show (even if Harald isn’t real).
-Anyhow, Skam runs through this basic process of shame, retreat, solidarity, and courage in each season.
-It’s what makes it interesting behind the appeal of cliffhangers: First we focus on one character to build a relationship, then we observe see them go through a low point, then we root for them as they build the courage to solve their problem.
+According to the rules of a story arc, you shouldn’t end a narrative without a resolution to the problem.
+It wouldn’t be sufficient, well-rounded, or appealing.
+“Skam” follows the arc well.
+It takes the entire second half of a season to resolve the problem that the first half introduced.
+If you watch all four seasons like I did, then you’ll notice a common pattern with which “Skam” approaches resolution, and it involves the message that courage can be found through solidarity.
+Yeah, we all know it takes courage to face a difficult situation; a show doesn’t need to come across the sea to tell us that.
+But “Skam” explores how courage is a result of our solidarity with others, that feeling of belonging and mutual support one receives from being in a group.
+The show takes the theme of shame and claims that solidarity gives us courage to face the shame head-on.
+The characters all follow the pattern of shame, retreat, solidarity, and courage in each season.
+This emotional process is what makes “Skam” interesting – beyond the appeal of its cliffhangers.
+First we focus on one character to build a relationship, then we observe them reaching a low point, then we root for them as they build the courage to solve their problem.
 Watch.
 Click.
 Repeat.